Plots

 Federico De Ponte

-Expert for Real Estate at Auctoa
+Expert for Properties at Auctoa

-A professional valuation by a property expert is essential to establish a realistic basis for the land price negotiation and to achieve the best possible price.
+A professional valuation by a property expert is essential to establish a realistic basis for the land price negotiation and achieve the best possible price.

 • Challenges: Emotional attachment, community of heirs, unclear value perceptions.